 Small oval dish filled with scoops of blueberry cheesecake ice cream, with a bowl of blueberries and a dish of honey in the background.

-• cream cheese – you will need an 8 ounce bar of cream cheese for the cream cheese ice cream.
-Just like with my Baileys brownies and chocolate cake with cream cheese frosting, please use full fat cream cheese, and be sure to buy the kind sold in bars, not in a tub.
+• cream cheese – use full-fat cream cheese, and be sure to buy the kind sold in bricks, not in a tub.

-• vanilla – you can use vanilla bean paste if you’d like to see flecks of vanilla bean in your homemade blueberry cheesecake ice cream, or vanilla extract works just as well.
+• vanilla – you can use vanilla bean paste if you’d like to see flecks of vanilla bean in your homemade blueberry cheesecake ice cream, or pure vanilla extract works just as well.
+Stay away from imitation vanilla.

 • ground cinnamon – just a little bit of cinnamon added to the cheese cake ice cream base really brings out the “graham cracker crust” flavor found in cheesecake.

-• blueberries – fresh blueberries work best for this ice cream, but frozen are fine, too (and in my blueberry lemon smoothie and blueberry muffins with buttermilk).
+• blueberries – fresh blueberries work best for this ice cream, but frozen are fine, too.

-• graham cracker crumbs – simply add 4 whole graham crackers to a food processor and blitz them until they’re fine crumbs, and you should have about 1/2 cup.
-Same technique for my cranberry curd pie!
+• graham cracker crumbs – add 4 whole graham crackers to a food processor and blitz them until they’re fine crumbs, and you should have about 1/2 cup.
+Store-bought graham cracker crumbs also work!

 As the mixture heats up, it will begin to thicken (this should take about 8 to 10 minutes).